LostArtefacts/TRX/docs/trx/COMMANDS.md

   `/clear`
   Wipes the console logs, quickly erasing all traces of your cheat spree (or that ugly pile of debug misery).

+- `/copy {command}`
+  Runs another command and copies its output to the clipboard.
+Bug reports without accidentally reporting the Backtombs.

 - `/strings`
   Reloads the current language files on the fly.
 Très utile for translators.